jennyreddish/seshat/docs/source/contribute/developers-guide.rst

     - Once the feedback is addressed, request a review from the maintainer(s) again.

 10. Once your pull request is approved, it can be merged into the `dev` branch.

+    - Remember to close the issue associated with the pull request manually if it wasn't already closed by the merge.
+    - The closed issue will be automatically moved to the "Done" column on the project board.

 11. Pull the latest changes from the `dev` branch to any remote servers running the Seshat application.